thetensor-space/OpenDleto/README.md

 ## Acknowledgments

-We also acknowledge the partial support by the following granting organizations over the years.
+The project has received partial support from the following granting organizations:

 **Portions of the project sponsored by:**
  * The National Science Foundation (USA) to Peter A. Brooksbank (DMS-1620454), to Martin Kassabov (DMS-1620454) to James B. Wilson (DMS-1620454).
  * The Simons Foundation to Peter A. Brooksbank (281435) to Martin Kassabov, and to James B. Wilson (636189).
  * The National Security Agency Math Sciences Program to Peter A. Brooksbank (Grant Number H98230-11-1-0146) to James B. Wilson (Grant Number H98230-19-1-00).

-We also acknowledge the institutes that hosted research on these TheTensor.Space over the years.
+We also acknowledge the institutes that hosted research on related projects over the years:

  * The Colorado State University
  * Kent State University